Destinations Greece The Cyclades Santorini

 The inland wine village · highest point on the island · the food side

-A medieval hilltop village in the island’s centre, built around a Venetian castle.
-The inland stay — no caldera view, but the food and wine are the draw: Botargo up in the Kasteli fortress, the wineries (Hatzidakis, Santo Wines on the cliff), with Selene (Fira) and Metaxi Mas (Exo Gonia) a short drive off.
-The base for the second-time-to-Santorini traveller.
+A medieval hilltop village in the island's centre, built around a Venetian castle.
+The inland stay: no caldera view, but the food and the wine are why you're up here.
+Botargo sits in the Kasteli fortress, the wineries are close (Hatzidakis, Santo Wines on the cliff), and Selene (Fira) and Metaxi Mas (Exo Gonia) are a short drive off.
+The base for the second time to Santorini.

 Inland baseBotargo · the wineriesWine-village stays